ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Problem Statement

+\paragraph{\textbf{Proof-of-X arbitration}:} In the seminal Bitcoin paper, Nakamoto summarises that ``Proof-of-work is essentially one-CPU-one-vote''~\cite{nakamoto2009bitcoin}.
+CPUs are not equally distributed among peers.
+Therefore, Proof-of-Work arbitration approximates user-based arbitration, where the Admin with the more powerful CPU can influence conflict resolution, breaking safety property ~\ref{prop:impartial}.
+Proof of Stake systems are inappropriate because CRDTs lack any inherent economic incentive meaning slashing is not a meaningful punishment~\cite{buterin2020incentives}.
+Even if such an incentive existed, it would also not be fairly distributed~\cite{celig2025distributional} among Admins, approximating user-based arbitration, and therefore breaking safety property ~\ref{prop:impartial}.

-The severity of these problems are exacerbated by backdating, which allows the demoted Admin to retaliate.
-Is it possible to detect and perform some remediation upon detecting backdating? \citeauthor{almeida2024blocklace}~\cite{almeida2024blocklace} propose that Byzantine nodes are excluded from participating upon detecting equivocation (backdating).
-However, as nodes will not agree \textit{which event} was backdated, some amount of backdating is accepted, making this solution incomplete.
+Backdating exacerbates the difficulty of handling concurrent events because a demoted Admin can retaliate and turn their sequential demotion into a concurrent conflict.
+Is it possible to detect and perform some remediation upon detecting backdating? \citeauthor{almeida2024blocklace} propose that Byzantine peers are excluded from participating after detecting equivocation (backdating)~\cite{almeida2024blocklace}.
+However, peers will not agree \textit{which event} was backdated, so some amount of backdating is accepted, making this solution incomplete.